reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 #### Re-render with different dependencies {/*re-render-with-different-dependencies*/}

 Then, the user visits `<ChatRoom roomId="travel" />`.
-This time, the component returns different JSX:
+This time, the Component returns different JSX:

 ```js
   // JSX for the third render (roomId = "travel")